Speakers are listed alphabetically by last name. Please note all speakers are subject to change.

 Jim joined the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA), as the transition crop specialist in 2005.
 He began his career with a BSc from the University of Waterloo, followed by a PhD in plant physiology from the University of Guelph.
 After graduation, his research focused on plant wax and lipid metabolism and using microarrays to study large scale gene expression in plants.
 As OMAFRA's industrial crop specialist, Jim works on identifying crops with potential to serve as agricultural feedstocks for Ontario's developing bioeconomy.

-Laura grew up on a cash crop and finishing hog farm near Ridgetown, Ontario.
+Laura grew up on a cash crop and finishing hog farm in near Ridgetown, Ontario.
 She earned a triple crown (BSc, MSc and PhD) at the University of Guelph.
-She is still there but located at Ridgetown Campus as an Associate Professor in the School of Environmental Sciences.
-With a focus on nitrogen and carbon cycling in agroecosystem soils, her research program has three complementary pillars: 1) the role of cover crops and crop diversity; 2) impacts of management on soil health attributes and its link to primary productivity/resiliency and; 3) methods to optimize nitrogen inputs.
-Her systems-based approach provides farmers and other decision makers (eg. crop consultants, policy makers) with information to make management choices based not only on crop yield and costs but also on potential environmental impact.
+Laura is still there but located at Ridgetown Campus as an Associate Professor in the School of Environmental Sciences.
+With a focus on nitrogen and carbon cycling in agroecosystem soils, her research program has three complementary pillars: I) the role of cover crops and crop diversity II) impacts of management on soil health attributes and its link to primary productivity/resiliency and; III) methods to optimize nitrogen inputs.
+Her systems-based approach provides farmers and other decision makers (eg., crop consultants, policy makers) with information to make management choices based not only on crop yield and costs but also on potential environmental impact.

 Dr. Jim Willwerth